aliocantinea/bradley-james.ca/_posts/2023-09-07-welcome-to-my-jekyll-site.markdown

     # Lock `http_parser.rb` gem to `v0.6.x` on JRuby builds since newer versions of the gem
     # do not have a Java counterpart.
     gem "http_parser.rb", "~> 0.6.0", :platforms => [:jruby]
-}

 ### config.yml
 My config file in case you find it useful

-{
+    {% highlight yml %}
     title: Type nerdy to me
     author:
       name: Bradley James
       email: "blog@bradley-james.ca"
       pronouns: "He/Him She/Her"
     description: >- # this means to ignore newlines until "baseurl:"
       My personal website where I post about things I discover about technology and figure out where I might end up in the overwhelming world of IT
     baseurl: "" # the subpath of your site, e.g. /blog
     url: "https://bradley-james.ca" # the base hostname & protocol for your site, e.g. http://example.com

     collections:
       bookmarks:
         output: true